adobe/aem-dispatcher-experiments/README.md

     - Ideally, both instances will have the latest [Service Pack](https://docs.adobe.com/content/help/en/experience-manager-65/release-notes/service-pack/sp-release-notes.html) installed
 - Dispatcher accessible at `aem-publish.local:8080`
     - macOS Mojave users can find [macOS dispatcher setup instructions here](docs/Local-Dispatcher-macOS.md)
-    - Windows 10 users can find [Windows dispatcher setup instructions here](docs/Local-Dispatcher-Windows.md)
+    - A guide is under development for Windows 10 users, and will be available soon
 - Cache flushing agent [configured on the Publish instance](docs/Flush-agent-setup.md)

 You will need to install the AEM project code contained in `aem-project/` on your local author and publish instances: